thuydoanvn/Switch-USA-gasnetwork2.0/README.md

 it will produce natural gas following a predetermined production curve.
 Demand data is calibrated when running the 'gas_iterative_demand_response' module with price elasticity indicated in 'gas_constant_elasticity_demand_system'.

+These data inputs included here are updated to the year 2022 and intended to use in optimization for the period 2023-2025.